amonks/surveil.social/src/md/thoughts.md

 #### on one hand

-Surveilance is everywhere — you can't turn it off.
+Surveillance is everywhere — you can't turn it off.
 If I make the game ongoing (birdman fancyman, 'the game'), it reflects that quality of surveillance.
 The classic ongoing games are very simple because they can't rely on anything that isn't everywhere, you only need to be present.
 In 2015, though, every person comes with a small computer (phone).
 Relying on technology is a slippery slope, though: the game can't depend on a particular app or website, only something more fundamental.

 ##### List of technologies that will be everywhere forever: